-Randy Moss played football for Dupont High School in West Virginia along with basketball, baseball, and track.
+Randy Moss played football for Dupont High School in West Virginia in addition to playing basketball, baseball, and track.
 After a tremendous senior year, Moss was named Player of the Year.
-After an altercation in high school, Moss’ college options were limited and he committed to play at Florida State University and ended up playing at Marshall University.
+After an altercation with another student, Moss’ college options were limited and he committed to play at Florida State University and ended up playing at Marshall University due to drug possession.
 After two successful seasons at Marshall, Moss entered the 1998 NFL Draft and was selected 21st overall by the Minnesota Vikings.

 In the NFL, Moss was named 1998 NFL AP Offensive Rookie of the Year and made the 1998 NFL All-Rookie Team.
 In terms of receiving, Moss led the league in receiving touchdowns in five different seasons and ended up in the top 10 for receiving yards in eight seasons.
 He also led the NFL with 23 total touchdowns in 2007.
 Moss’ phenomenal career earned him a spot in the Pro Football Hall of Fame in 2018 and he was named to the NFL 100 All Time Team.